luiscruz/course_sustainableSE/2025/p1_measuring_software/g24_python_3.14.md

    Our setup includes automation for both Linux and MacOS with system parameters that can be tweaked according to the need, ensuring replicability.
 Future work will involve the  --with-tail-call-interp flag once it is working.
 ---
 ## Introduction
-As programmers, we use programming languages daily, often forgetting how much impact the chosen language, and sometimes even its version, can have on energy consumption and implicitly on the environment ( [check]( https://arxiv.org/html/2410.05460v1) ).
-Python is known to be one of the most used languages, but also, according to previous studies such as [Ranking programming languages by energy efficiency](https://www.sciencedirect.com/science/article/abs/pii/S0167642321000022?via%3Dihub), it is amongst the least green (energy efficient) due to its interpreted execution and dynamic typing.
+As programmers, we use programming languages daily, often forgetting how much impact the chosen language, and sometimes even its version, can have on energy consumption and implicitly on the environment [[1](#references)].
+Python is known to be one of the most used languages, but also, according to previous studies such as [[2](#references)], it is amongst the least green (energy efficient) due to its interpreted execution and dynamic typing.

 With the introduction of Python version 3.14, the documentation states that it utilizes a new type of interpreter that should provide significantly better performance.
-To be precise, preliminary numbers indicate anywhere from '-3% to 30% faster' [Python](https://docs.python.org/3.14/whatsnew/3.14.html) code.
+To be precise, preliminary numbers indicate anywhere from '-3% to 30% faster' Python code [[3](#references)].
 With this performance improvement kept in mind, we have decided to investigate this claim to see how the performance increase impacts the energy consumption.

 We started by analyzing Python 3.14 default configuration, without any additional optimizations.
 The documentation also mentions an experimental feature called the tail call interpreter, which is expected to enhance performance further when enabled.
-[Tail call-interp](https://docs.python.org/3.14/using/configure.html#cmdoption-with-tail-call-interp) should not be confused with [tail call optimization](https://en.wikipedia.org/wiki/Tail_call) of Python functions.
+The new tail-call interpretation [[4](#references)] should not be confused with tail call optimization of Python functions [[5](#references)].

 However, this feature is opt-in, requires specific compiler versions (Clang 19+ on x86-64 and AArch64 architectures), and remains unavailable in the default build.
 Despite our efforts, we could not enable it, because it is not working yet.
-Therefore, our current study concentrates on benchmarking Python 3.14’s default interpreter against Python 3.11 to assess energy efficiency under highly demanding tasks.
+Therefore, our current study concentrates on benchmarking Python 3.14's default interpreter against Python 3.11 to assess energy efficiency under highly demanding tasks.

 ## Methodology
 To this end, the idea is to use the prerelease version of the Python 3.14 interpreter and compare the energy consumption for the same code snippet for both the new interpreter as well as an older Python interpreter (3.11.9).
 This should allow us to see whether the supposed faster speeds of the new interpreter impact energy consumption.
-To assess the energy consumption we used [EnergiBridge](https://github.com/tdurieux/EnergiBridge) as suggested in the [lectures](https://luiscruz.github.io/course_sustainableSE/2025/).
+To assess the energy consumption we used [EnergiBridge](https://github.com/tdurieux/EnergiBridge) as suggested in the lectures [[6](#references)].

 ### Code Snippet Selection
 To make sure that the comparison is a meaningful one, we used computationally intensive code that will stress the CPU.
-We create multiple snippets that can be seen on [GitLab](https://github.com/vincentvvliet/sse-project-group-24).
+We create multiple snippets that can be seen on [Github](https://github.com/vincentvvliet/sse-project-group-24).

 ### Hardware
 For the experiment on Windows we used an ASUS Vivobook with the following specifications: